Troubleshooting Device Control Center

 - Select the device ( NewTestDevice ) and click Dashboard from the action bar.

 - The page shows the device information, activity, and the device details that allows you to monitor the device activities and functions.

 The Activity panel shows the last ping of your screens player with the timestamp.
 The last ping corresponds to the last time the device contacted the server.

 Additionally, click Collect Logs from the top right hand corner of the Activity panel to view the logs for your player.

 Check the Device Details panel to view the device IP, Storage usage, firmware version and the player uptime for your device.

 Additionally, click Clear cache and Update to clear the cache of your device and update the firmware version respectively from this panel.

 Also, click the ... from the top right corner of the Device Details panel to restart or refresh the status of your player.

 Update Device Information

-Check the DEVICE INFORMATION panel to view the configuration update, device, platform, version, and the diplay associated with the device.
+Check the DEVICE INFORMATION panel to view the configuration update, device model, device OS, and the shell information.